oracleif/laftrifles/docs/cror.md

-It did cross my mind to go beyond inefficient recurring calls to *tput* and special support for a couple of specific terminal control sets, but as it happens ANSI cursor controls took over almost the entire character console/terminal space.
+It did cross my mind to go beyond inefficient recurring calls to *tput* and special support for a couple of specific terminal control sets, but as it happens ANSI cursor controls took over almost the entire character console/terminal field.
 With all those bases covered and the world moving on, I haven't been inclined to invest the effort in figuring out how to make a more portable approach more efficient.
 The script now just assumes ANSI unless told otherwise.